WELCOME TO OUR FREQUENTLY ASKED MOTOR CONTROL QUESTIONS

 Depending on the volumes that you are purchasing for your project it is also usually possible to talk directly to the manufacturer in order to get the sensors removed and a discount applied.

-If you have any questions about the best way to do this in advance of doing this then please contact us.
+If you have any questions about the best way to setup your brushless motor and controller then please contact us.
 Our team can even set the controller up for you specifically for the motor that you have.

-We offer a broad range of technical support for both our stock range of motor controllers and any customised or bespoke motor controllers that you may purchase.
+We offer a variety of technical support for both our stock range of motor controllers and any customised or bespoke motor controllers that you may purchase.

 Our business model is fundamentally built on delivering custom motor controllers which fit the applications you need perfectly and meticulous technical support is a major part of this.